akashdeepjassal/Data-Engineering-Index/README.md

 ## Data Storage

-- **DuckDB** is used as the primary analytical storage engine.
+- **SQLITE3** is used as the primary analytical storage engine.
   - Fast, in-memory, SQL-compliant, no external dependencies.
+  - Note:
+    DuckDB was considered for analytics, but has limited compatibility with PySpark for direct integration and parallel processing.
+    SQLite was chosen for its universal support, reliability in containerized environments, and seamless integration with both pandas and Spark workflows (using JDBC or CSV intermediates).
+    SQLite also makes the solution portable, easy to inspect, and compatible with most data engineering tools.
 - **Tables:**
   - `Prices`: Daily prices (`Date`, `Ticker`, `Open`, `High`, `Low`, `Close`, `Adj_Close`, `Volume`)
   - `sp500_financials`: Fundamental data (`Date`, `Report_Date`, `Ticker`, `Total_Shares_Outstanding`, etc.)

-- **Why DuckDB?**
-  - Blazing fast for analytical queries on local datasets.
-  - Integrates easily with PySpark and pandas.

 ---